 While it is easy to get caught up in the importance of the appearance of your product packaging, it is vital not to overlook the functionality and form.
 The form is firstly, that the packaging is required to keep the product safe and in the best possible condition when the consumer receives it.
-Shrink wrapping machinery can be beneficial to many businesses and can protect a range of products as it provides both durability and preservation of the product and convenience to the consumers.
+Packaging machinery like shrinkwrap machines, flowwrappers and pouch filling machines can be beneficial to many businesses and can protect a range of products as it provides both durability and preservation of the product and convenience to the consumers.
 The function is how the packaging can provide an ease of use, amongst other practical benefits to the consumer.
 A great example of packaging that has considered the functionality in the design is Heinz and the tomato ketchup bottle.
 Sales increased greatly when Heinz turned the bottle upside down, making the entrance to the container at the bottom of the bottle.
 This change in design made it much easier for the consumer to access the last of tomato ketchup in the bottle.
 The plastic used is also slightly water resistant, which enables the liquid to slide down the plastic.
 Efficiency and ease of use are paramount to consumers and functionality can help to secure repeated sales.

 Often, product packaging can become overdesigned, which can lead to consumers avoiding the product as it can seem too hectic or confusing.
 Clarity should be maintained to ensure that the consumer can clearly identify what the product is and what it does.
 If it takes more than a glance for the consumer to understand or gain this information, it is likely they will seek an alternative that communicates the message to them instantly.
 On the other hand, packaging that is too simple can also deter potential customers.
 If the brand and benefits of the product are difficult to find on the packaging and the consumer is forced to search for the information, it can cause frustration.